Overview

 If you’re a parent or caregiver, we recommend you follow the same prevention tips to protect your children or older family members — especially keeping their Social Security number under lock and key.

-Once you learn that someone has filed taxes using your identity, here’s what to do next:
+Once you discover that someone has filed taxes using your identity, you will generally need to:

 • Physically mail your paper return to the IRS